bigtoga/Examples/Azure/Azure Machine Learning/Microsoft Black Belt Training/Azure Machine Learning/Class 1 Notes.md

 1. Built portal to search
 1. If you search for anything, it can search both English and other languages now.
 It can find "car" even if the text is "auto" in Spanish.

+## What is Azure Machine Learning?
+Combo of a set of Azure Cloud Services + Python or R SDK that enable you to:
+1. Prepare the data
+2. Build models
+3. Train models
+1. Manage models
+1. Track experiments
+1. Deploy models - this is where Sri sees the most problems w customers